Small business POS Systems

 VendHQ Mobile System

-VendHQ have a scalable mobile POS system which is ideal for small businesses that are seeking to grow.
-They offer a range of packages, the most basic of which is just £49 per month, and ideal for a small business who only need one register with up to 3 users in a single outlet.
+VendHQ hase a scalable mobile POS system which is ideal for small businesses that are seeking to grow.
+It offers a range of packages, the most basic of which is just £49 per month, and ideal for a small business who only need one register with up to three users in a single outlet.

 As a customer you get everything you need in the box, and can be up and running in just a few minutes.
-It’s ideal for selling on the shop floor or even at a tradeshow or event.
-Using iPad technology it’s very intuitive, and can accept a wide range of payments.
-There is some integral reporting which can be useful for managing your business.
-Support is in the form of guides and videos.
+Sutible for business owners who’ll be selling on the shop floor or even at a tradeshow or event, VendHQ uses iPad technology-infused mobile system can accept a wide range of payments.
+There is also some integral reporting which can be useful for managing your business, while support is available in the form of guides and videos.

-This system isn’t a package as such.
-You may need to add a cash register, or phone support, for example, for an additional cost.
+This system isn’t a package as such, so you may need to add a cash register, or phone support, for example, for an additional cost.
 However, you can take a pick-and-mix approach to what you need.

 EPOS Now Retail System

-The retail solution from EPOS Now is available for £1199 and is an easily scalable system that can do everything you want, from small business POS software and more.
-It comes as a package with everything you need, including the terminal, receipt printer, secure cash drawer, installation, configuration and training.
+The retail solution from EPOS Now is available for £1,199 and comes as a package with everything you need, including the terminal, receipt printer, secure cash drawer, installation, configuration and training.
 Notably it comes with the specific EPOS Now Retail Software.